unbxd/search-JS-library/docs/configurations/BannerConfig.md

 Boolean
 {: .label }

-"Open in new tab" is a feature that allows the user to control whether a link or page should be opened in a new tab or the same tab when clicked.
+"Open in new tab" is a feature that allows the user to control whether a link or page should be opened in a new tab or the same tab when the banner is clicked.
 This feature provides the user with more control over their browsing experience and allows them to keep multiple pages open at once.

 ### Default Value
 {: .no_toc }